dyhes/zulip/docs/contributing/design-discussions.md

 # Design discussions

-We discuss ideas for improving Zulip's user experience, interface, and visual design in the [Zulip development community](https://zulip.com/development-community/).
-The purpose of these design discussions is to help us make smart, well-informed decisions about design changes to the Zulip product.
-We want Zulip to work great for a diverse array of users and organizations, and discussions in the development community are an incredibly valuable source of insight and ideas.
+We discuss ideas for improving Aloha's user experience, interface, and visual design in the [Aloha development community](https://zulip.com/development-community/).
+The purpose of these design discussions is to help us make smart, well-informed decisions about design changes to the Aloha product.
+We want Aloha to work great for a diverse array of users and organizations, and discussions in the development community are an incredibly valuable source of insight and ideas.
 We welcome all perspectives, respectfully shared.